 We hope that this list of criteria will be useful for researchers studying actin and cytoskeletal proteins.
-Do you feel that these criteria could be useful to of whether a protein is an actin or not?
+Do you feel that these criteria could be useful to determine whether a protein is an actin or not?
 Are there places we should be more or less specific?
-Is there anything we didn't include that you feel we should include, or anything we included that you think isn't relevant?
+Is there anything we didn't include that you feel we should include, or anything we included that you don't find relevant?